pdxjohnny/dffml/docs/usage/integration.rst

     :alt: Diagram showing Dataflow

 We can also visualize how the individual inputs and outputs are linked together.
+Inputs and outputs of the same ``Definition`` can be linked together automatically.

 ..
 TODO Autogenerate this from the dataflow